-Cognitive behavioral therapy, or CBT for short, is a proven therapy used to treat many emotional and mental health and behavioral problems.
+Cognitive behavioural therapy, or CBT for short, is a proven therapy used to treat many emotional and mental health and behavioural problems.
 Historically CBT has been used in successfully treating conditions such as addiction, depression, social anxiety and phobias.
 The Recovery Lighthouse offers a treatment program that includes many aspects of CBT theory and practice.

-Cognitive behavior therapy is based on the principle that thought patterns generate related emotional and behavioral responses.
+Cognitive behaviour therapy is based on the principle that thought patterns generate related emotional and behavioural responses.
 If an individual’s thinking is dysfunctional or out of perspective, then this affects feelings and emotions that are evoked in response.
-Many individuals suffering from addiction suffer with poor impulse control or an impulse disorder; this means that they automatically re-act to the feelings that are created by dysfunctional thinking.
+Many individuals suffering from addiction suffer from poor impulse control or an impulse disorder; this means that they automatically react to the feelings that are created by dysfunctional thinking.
 The outcome is an irrational behavioural response to an event, based on the individual’s dysfunctional thought and feeling processes.
 Conditions such as addiction or other self-destructive disorders manifest and develop where the individual continues to maintain his or her current faulty thought, feelings and consequent behaviour processes and fails to identify and challenge distorted or irrational belief systems.